 Modern allied health education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of essential skills and professional attitudes and behavior.
 The goal of Mayo Clinic School of Health Sciences programs is to graduate the best possible health care practitioners.
 Further, Mayo Clinic School of Health Sciences must also ensure that patients are not placed in jeopardy by students with impaired intellectual, physical or emotional functions.

 Therefore, admission to educational programs in the school is offered only to those applicants who meet qualifications for education and training in the art and science of the respective allied health profession.
-Applicants should possess the following general qualities at all times:
+In addition to holding a minimum of a high school diploma or GED (or equivalent), applicants should possess the following general qualities at all times: